calinbule/blog-cubevodata/_posts/2019-05-10-developer-tools.md

 ---
 layout: post
-title: Developer Tools - What Should You Wor
+title: Developer Tools - What Should You Use?
+Here's my list
 category: General
 tags: [developer tools, general]
 ---